Shiru99/Dev-Ops/Kubernetes /Assignment 1/README.md

 4. Classroom-Config (ConfigMap for DB URL)
 5. Classroom-Deployment (spring boot app)
 6. Classroom-Service (External Service - for accessing the spring boot app)

-or
+    OR

-6. Internal Service + Ingress
+6. Internal Service + Ingress (Ingress + Ingress Controller)
+(In general service provider provides Cloud Load Balancer which redirects traffic to the ingress controller)

 ---